hitzhangjie/notes/编程语言/Go/go design.md

-# why pass as value ?

-What we see is what we got !

 # why goroutine can only directly access its frame memory ?

 The code we write either reads from memory or writes to memory.
 Goroutines only has direct access to memory for the frame it is operating on.